 With up to a million hairs per square inch, southern sea otters have the densest hair in the animal kingdom.

 Included with your admission is a live dolphin show incorporating the beauty and agility of dolphins, live human actors, dramatic costuming, and amazing effects.
 If you don’t want to get wet, you better watch where you sit!
 The views are great higher up in the middle section.
 After the show, be sure to have your camera ready to get a snapshot of some of the performers.

 Hungry after all of your exploring?
 Cafe Aquaria is on-site and you can grab a quick bite to eat.
-For $15, you can get select your combo: Chicken Tenders, Pizza, or Cheeseburger.
-Combos come with Zapp's chips, a Grandma's Cookie, and a fountain drink.
+For $15, you can select your combo: Chicken Tenders, Pizza, or Cheeseburger.
+Combos come with Zapp’s chips, a Grandma’s Cookie, and a fountain drink.

 Are you a Georgia resident?
 Visit the aquarium on your birthday and your admission is free.

 The aquarium is located in the heart of Atlanta, just across from the World of Coca-Cola at 225 Baker St NW.
-Discounted parking is available for $12 for aquarium guests, or you can pre-pay online and save - just don't forget to bring your ticket with you!
+Parking is available for $20 for aquarium guests.
+You can make things easier and pre-pay online – just don’t forget to bring your ticket with you!